Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 The irony in helping achieve one civil rights milestone leads to the defeat of another.

-What don't you find it ironic that on the night one great civil rights achievement took place?
+Don't you find it ironic that on the night one great civil rights achievement took place, that very achievement led to the defeat of another?

 Yes.